From 1 John 1-5

 But then Jesus ‘took away their sins’.
-This implies a radical change in behaviour.
+This implies a radical change in behaviour as well as forgiveness (cf. Heb 10.4,11,14).
 God’s children no longer keep on sinning.
-Rather they practice righteousness because Jesus’ appearing which took away their sins (cf. Heb 10.4,11,14).
+Rather they practice righteousness because Jesus’ appearing has taken away their sins.

-Again this does not imply sinless perfection, God’s children can still sin (1 Jn 2.1).
+Again this does not imply sinless perfection, God’s children do still sin (1 Jn 2.1).
 But their behaviour in general is governed by the practice of righteousness, not sin.

 The ones who kept on sinning in the past are the ones who Jesus has now taken away their sins and now practice righteousness.